JonGabHall/DOOS-Toolbox/README.md

 A prototype, proof of concept ArcGIS Pro Python toolbox for turning deep ocean video into documented, analysis-ready still imagery.

-Video from an ROV, an AUV, a towed sled or a drop camera almost never arrives self-describing.
-The vehicle records one thing, the navigation log records another, and the two meet only through a timestamp; often not even reliably through that.
-Closing the gap by hand is slow, and it is where the errors get in.
+Video acquired in deep ocean environments often come as multiple, separate files that are not sync'd or fused.
+The vehicle records one thing, the navigation log records another, and often have various schema, value and or generation differences with a variety of levels of detail regarding telemetry, sensor data and accuracy.

-So these five tools do it instead.
-They tell you whether a video and its telemetry line up at all, before you have spent an afternoon assuming they do.
-They build the metadata that lets telemetry be written into the video itself.
-They reconstruct the tables that frame exports need but never carry.
-And they put standards-compliant metadata onto every frame that comes out the far end, ready for a mosaic or an oriented imagery dataset.
+These five tools were generated to help work with deep ocean video data and create pipelines using existing ArcGIS Pro tools for video and frame exploration, exploitation and management.

-Most of the work sits in the last two stages: getting frames out of the video, and giving those frames complete metadata.
-That is where the standards live (iFDO, BIIGLE, MISB), and it is the part that otherwise has to be done by hand, dive after dive.
+Most of the work sits in the two final stages of video frame generation: generating metadata for extracted frames, and managing the generated frames.
+Additional tools were generated for assisting in providing solutions for defining or generating missing telemetry metadata and inspecting input datasets.
+Future work for rule based frame extraction and managing annotations should be explored.

 ## Workflow